aurule/rolldembones/README.md

 Every type of die has a default reporting mode, and they can safely be mixed.
 If you want to force a certain reporting mode, the `--mode {tally, spread}` option lets you do so.
 Additionally, the `--repeat-until` option *always* uses tally mode.

-The `--tally-above T` option changes the behavior of the tally mode.
-It counts how many dice rolled T or higher, instead of summing the values of the die faces.
+The `--tally-above T` option changes the behavior of tally mode.
+It counts how many dice rolled `T` or higher, instead of summing the values of the die faces.
+Unless `--mode tally` is also used, the effects of Tally-Above are only applied to die types which use tally mode by default.

 ## Repeat and Repeat-Until